From Double Stick, to single stick, to empty hand defenses - Learn to adapt from one to the other in a safe and positive enviornment.

 Welcome to the Inayan Martial Arts Association mobile website.
-We are based in San Jose, California and we hope that you find your visit both informative and enjoyable.
+We are based in Campbell, California and we hope that you find your visit both informative and enjoyable.

 Eskrima (sometimes spelled "Escrima"), also known as Kali or Arnis, literally translated means to skirmish or fight.
 This method of martial arts is unique from the onset in that the student is introduced to weapons training immediately.
 From a traditional standpoint this was so that one with very little training could be effective in defending ones homeland.
 The majority of these techniques translate directly into open hand defensive counters that can be deployed in almost every type of self defense situation.
 From open hand defense to being attacked by a weapon to multiple attackers Inayan Eskrima provides realistic solutions to defending oneself.

 * Effective Open Hand and Edge Weapon Defense